 The assumption is that the trend will continue in the future (future forecast).
-The purpose is to know where in the safety program action needs to be taken in order to maintain ALoS.
+The purpose is to know where organizational action needs to be taken in order to maintain ALoS.

 Einstein supposedly said if he had an hour to solve a problem, he would spend the first 59 minutes understanding it.
-In the same way, a majority of trend analysis should be spent on preparation of data.
+In the same way, a majority of trend analysis should be spent on the preparation of aggregated safety and operational data.

 1 – Gather Data for Trend Analysis

 Gathering data may seem like a step that is so obvious it’s not worth mentioning.
-But data gathering techniques will make or break your ability to prepare data for trend analysis in risk management operations.
+However, data-gathering techniques will make or break your ability to prepare data for trend analysis in risk management operations.
 Your trend analysis can only ever be as good as the data you gather and have available.
+Garbage in, garbage out.

 - Reliable; and

-Manual data gathering simply takes significantly more time, and is at risk for errors.
-So the questions you need to ask yourself right now is:
+Manual data gathering simply takes significantly more time and is at risk for errors.
+So the questions you need to ask yourself right now are:

 - How are you getting data?